majdmuna/Academic-Projects/README.md

 # Academic-Projects
-Repo for a few academic projects I've done during my time at the University of California, Berkeley
+Repo for some select academic projects I've done (and can share!) during my time at the University of California, Berkeley